agnelvishal/Search-engine-for-Blockchain-Domains/Readme.md

 ## To do

-1. Ability to sort pages by using different parameters from frontend.
-2. Display webpage summary in frontend.
+1. Remove bugs while searching
-3. Will slowly increase decentralization by moving the data to blockchain and using smart contracts.
+2. Will slowly increase decentralization by moving the data to blockchain and using smart contracts.
-4. Option to upvote pages using metamask auth.
+3. Ability to upvote pages using metamask auth
-5. Crawl from Zil blockchain

 ## Steps to get domain names from unstoppable domains blockchain